Kandekwe/Taxi24Coding/README.md

 Bank of Kigali Coding Exercise

+This project was completed using:

+-Spring boot,Maven,Mysql 5.7

-This project was completed using Spring boot,Maven,Mysql 5.7 and postman to test endpoints
+-postman and swagger to test endpoints

+-Intellij IDE

        SETTING UP WALK -THROUGH